 Advanced critics also praise the author, usually towards the beginning.
-In one of my advanced writing classes in college, everyone had to say something good about the story that was different from anyone else.
+In my class, everyone had to say something good about the story that was different from anyone else.

-Since critiques are personal to writers, it’s helpful for the writer to also be reminded of everything great about his or her work.
-It’s also easier to take and understand critiques if the writer already has faith in his or herself.
+Since critiques are personal, it’s helpful to remind writers what’s great about his/her/their work.
+It’s also easier to understand critiques if the writer already has faith in his or herself.